 Graduate Record Examination (GRE)

 Applicants for admission are advised that their scores on the GRE constitute a desirable credential to submit in applying for admission and may be required for admission to certain programs.
-Scores on the General Test and any appropriate Subject Test of the GRE must be received before the application can be considered; photocopies will not be accepted.
+For programs requiring the GRE (General Test and any appropriate Subject Test), official scores must be received before the application can be considered; photocopies will not be accepted.
 Arrangements to take the GRE may be made through the Educational Testing Service, CN6000, Princeton, NJ 08541-6000.
-Official score reports are required.
-Photocopies will not be accepted.
 Under no circumstances will we accept GRE scores that are more than five years old.
 The Educational Testing Service (ETS) Institution Code for the UNMC Graduate College is 6896.

 Applicants from foreign countries where English is not the primary language must present official TOEFL or IELTS scores.
 For the TOEFL, a score of at least 550 on the paper-based exam or 80 on the internet-based exam is required.
 The minimum acceptable IELTS band score is 6.5-7.0.
 Waivers of the TOEFL or IELTS requirement can be granted to international applicants who have been enrolled in a degree-granting program at a U.S. university inside the U.S. for at least one academic year, or attendance at a university in a country where the only official language is English (e.g., the U.K., Australia, or Canada excluding Quebec).
 Evaluation for a waiver of the English language proficiency exam is not determined by the prevalence of spoken English in a country or the language of instruction at a university.
 Under no circumstances will we accept TOEFL or IELTS scores that are more than two years old.